irondarrius/IronOcr.Examples/examples/tesseract-create-searchable-pdf/README.md

 ***Based on <https://ironsoftware.com/examples/tesseract-create-searchable-pdf/>***

-Iron Software's sophisticated Tesseract engine is adept at transforming images into searchable PDFs and enhancing existing PDFs with searchable functionalities.
+Utilizing Iron's sophisticated Tesseract engine, we are capable of transforming images into searchable PDF documents.
+Additionally, this technology can enhance existing PDFs by making them searchable.

-This enhancement significantly boosts SEO effectiveness and facilitates search indexing in intranets and databases.
+Such improvements contribute to SEO efficacy and facilitate the search indexing of internal databases and intranets.